List of contents:

 Just click “Install Now” and the the latest version of the plugin will be installed and activated automatically.

 The basic setting available right now is to link FV Player Pay Per View with your PayPal account.
-The WooCommerce PayPal Checkout Gateway extension was installed automatically alongside the main plugin.
+The PayPal Payments extension gets installed automatically alongside the main plugin.

 There are, however, more than two dozens different gateways you can buy as official add-ons.
 There are are also many third-party gateway solutions which you can easily implement into your installation.
 You can see the full list here.